 I also wanted to do X-rays in case she’d managed to snag something in addition to the bacon that was causing a blockage in her intestines.
 Plus, I thought it would be good to run blood work to check her red blood cells, white blood cells, blood sugar, electrolytes, and the health of her organs including her liver and kidneys.

-The great pretender is revealed
+Canine addison’s disease: The great pretender is revealed

-I started Annie on IV fluids at a fairly aggressive rate while I waited for the laboratory results.
+I started my patient on IV fluids at a fairly aggressive rate while I waited for the laboratory results.
 When I got the results, her X-rays were perfect, and her blood work was, well, boring.
 In fact, a little too boring for a dog who was acting so sick.
 Interestingly, the only abnormality at all was that the levels of one of her white blood cells, the eosinophils, were high.
 These cells can become elevated with allergies, parasites, and, yes, Addison’s disease!

 I called the owner and recommended we do an in-hospital screening test for Addison’s disease called a baseline cortisol.
 Of course, her parents agreed.
 I did let them know that this test only helps me eliminate Addison’s disease from the list of possible causes.
 Reaching a definitive diagnosis requires another specialized diagnostic test.